TABLE OF CONTENTS

 There are many ways to sort and filter a Search Screen in Chintaro.
 To filter the Search Screen to a specific Client, click the cursor on any column where the letters are blue.
 For the screenshot below you could choose either the Surname, GivenNames, or KnownasName column.
 For this example, choose any row under the Surname column, and begin to type the Surname of the Client you are looking for.
 What you have typed will appear underneath the words ‘Manage Clients’:

 Press Enter to filter the Search Screen.

 *Note: The filter applied is Active = True AND Surname Like LENNON*

-To view a Client record, double click on the row of the Client.
+To view their Client record, double click on the row of the Client.

 The same technique can be used to filter the Search Screen to display all Clients with a surname that begins with a letter.
 For example, if you want to search for all Clients whose surname begins with M, type M over any entry in the Surname column, and press enter:

 *Note: The filter applied is Active = True AND Surname Like M*

 If you are looking for several entries with a common field, such as Clients living in the same suburb, right click on the entry you wish to filter (for example South Melbourne) and left click ‘Equals South Melbourne’.
 The screen will be filtered to show only Clients living in South Melbourne: